Devepre/devepre.github.io/_posts/2023-08-01-Popover pure SwiftUI.markdown

 tags: SwiftUI, Swift
 ---
 Today we will be focusing on presenting Popover using SwiftUI framework.
 Popover is a very common, simple and beautifull system UI element.
-With the only downside - on compact size iPhone it will be presented as Sheet.
+With the only one downside - on compact size iPhone it will be presented as Sheet.
 In a most cases it's not what developer, designer and product manager needs.
 In order to present Popover as small view, we can choose from bunch of options:
 1. Minimum deployment target iOS 16.4 and we are good to go already
 2. UIKit using `UIPopoverPresentationControllerDelegate` and of course `UIViewRepresentable`